shjborage/Reveal-Plugin-for-Xcode/README.md

 Tested on Xcode 5.1 and Mac OS X 10.9.2.

+## Issue
+*	When using `Inspect ith Reveal`, if your simulator can't lanuch within 5 seconds, it's will alert an error.
+Thus, you can alse use Debug->`Attach to Reveal` after your app launched.

 ## Contributors

 Welcome to fork and PullRequest to do this better.